 Course Typically Offered: Fall

 This course explores the biological basis and evolutionary value of human behavior.
-Students explore current research in genetics and epigenetics, neuroanatomy, physiology, and endocrinology to understand behaviors such as sex differences in cognition, personality, parenting strategies, mating behaviors, and lifetime responses to stress.
+Students explore current research in genetics and epigenetics, neuroanatomy and endocrinology, along with studies of human culture and animal behavior, to understand phenomena such as human emotions, personality, parenting strategies, mating behaviors, and lifetime responses to stress.
 UC CREDIT LIMITATION: Credit for ANTH 105 or ANTH 105H.

 ANTH 105H: Evolution of Human Behavior (Honors)